bondaleksey/bondaleksey.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Aleksey's pages
-permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.

-profile:
   align: right
-  image: prof_pic.jpg
+  image: alex_prof_pic_small.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>